Notre équipe dirigeante

 Regional CEO - East Africa

-Adil joined Liquid Telecom in April 2017 as CEO for Kenya.
-In October 2018, he became Regional CEO of East Africa and is directly responsible for the leadership, strategic and operational management of Liquid Telecom’s wholesale, enterprise and retail businesses throughout Kenya, Rwanda, Uganda, Tanzania and Ethiopia.
+Adil joined Liquid Intelligent Technologies in April 2017 as CEO for Kenya.
+In October 2018, he became Regional CEO of East Africa and is directly responsible for the leadership, strategic and operational management of Liquid Intelligent Technologies’s wholesale, enterprise and retail businesses throughout Kenya, Rwanda, Uganda, Tanzania and Ethiopia.

 Regional CEO - Middle East and West Africa

-Mohamed Abdel Bassit is the Regional CEO for Middle East and West Africa (MEWA) at Liquid Telecom.
+Mohamed Abdel Bassit is the Regional CEO for Middle East and West Africa (MEWA) at Liquid Intelligent Technologies.

-Joining Liquid Telecom in January 2019, Bassit is responsible for overseeing the group’s expansion further into the Middle East and West Africa while exploring new market opportunities in some of the fastest growing economies in Africa.
+Joining Liquid Intelligent Technologies in January 2019, Bassit is responsible for overseeing the group’s expansion further into the Middle East and West Africa while exploring new market opportunities in some of the fastest growing economies in Africa.

 Bassit has more than 20 years of experience in the ICT industry spanning sales, business operations, product marketing, outsourcing and establishing partnerships.